Densyakun/vrm-bring-to-rpg/README.md

 ## Password encryption

-Assets/Scripts/NewNetworkAuthenticator.cs encrypts user account passwords with SHA512 and PBKDF2.
+Assets/Scripts/NewNetworkAuthenticator.cs encrypts user account passwords with PBKDF2.

 It is recommended that the PBKDF2_ITERATION constant be set to a random value of 10,000 or greater.